kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 >
 > Some backup software can keep a history of the versions of your files.
 They also
 > allows you to recover specific versions.
 How is this functionality different from version control?
-> What are some of the benefits of using version control, Git and GitHub?
+> What are some of the benefits of using version control, Git and GitLab?
 {: .challenge}